Reemcsvt/Prokaryotic-genomic-island-structure/README.md

 # GenomicIslands_Prokaryotic

-This page contains the codes that was used in "Connecting Genomic Islands across Prokaryotic and Phage Genomes via Protein Families" paper.
+This page contains all the Python codes that was used in "Connecting Genomic Islands across Prokaryotic and Phage Genomes via Protein Families" paper.

 Reem Aldaihani, Lenwood Heath